gofynd/fdk-client-golang/documentation/APPLICATION.md

-Use this API to get a list of points transactions.
-The list of points history is paginated.
+Use this API to fetch a list of points transactions like giveaway points, signup points, referral points, order earn points, redeem points and expired points.

 *Success Response:*